 Big Cypress Bayou has a length of 140 miles and a total drainage area of 850 square miles.
-The lake provides water supply storage for the Northeast Texas Municipal Water District, which serves the cities of Jefferson, Ore City, Lone Star, Avinger, Hughes Springs, Daingerfield, and most recently Longview.
-The water supply storage exists in the conservation pool between elevations 201 feet and 230 feet National Geodetic Vertical Datum (NGVD).
+The lake provides water supply storage for the Northeast Texas Municipal Water District, which serves numerous communities throughout northeast Texas.
+The water supply storage exists in the conservation pool between elevations 201 feet and 228.5 feet National Geodetic Vertical Datum (NGVD29).
 Water intake structures are located at various points on the lake, with one downstream of the lake.
-Discharges from the two gates in the control structure located on the southeast end vary from a minimum of five (5) cubic feet per second to a maximum of 3,000 cubic feet per second.
-The top of the dam is at elevation, 277 feet NGVD, while the maximum design water surface can reach to 269.9 feet NGVD.
-At top of flood control pool (crest of uncontrolled spillway), elevation 249.5 feet NGVD, the lake will cover 38,200 acres and store 842,100 acre feet of water.
-The lake's normal conservation pool is 230 NGV during the summer and 228.5 feet NGVD during the winter.
-At this elevation, the lake can store 241,363 acre-feet of water encompassing a surface area of 17,638 acres.
+Discharges from the two gates in the control structure located near the east end of the dam vary from a minimum of five (5) cubic feet per second to a maximum of 3,000 cubic feet per second.
+The top of the dam is at elevation 277 feet NGVD29, while the maximum design water surface can reach to 269.9 feet NGVD29.
+At top of flood control pool (crest of uncontrolled spillway), elevation 249.5 feet NGVD29, the lake will cover 38,200 acres and store 842,100 acre feet of water.
+The lake's normal conservation pool is 230.0 feet NGVD29 during the summer and 228.5 feet NGVD29 during the winter.
+At the winter elevation, the lake can store 241,363 acre-feet of water encompassing a surface area of 17,638 acres.
+Pertinent lake elevations are set forth in Table 1.2 found in Section 1.9 below.